The UKGC: What Is It & What Does It Do?

 - Jungle X UK Limited had its licence revoked in July 2024 after a UKGC investigation uncovered serious breaches in anti-money laundering controls, customer interaction obligations, and fair treatment of players.
 The company has since entered liquidation.

 These aren’t hypothetical consequences.
 When the UKGC revokes a licence, the operator loses all legal ability to serve British customers.
-It’s the ultimate deterrent — and a reminder that regulation in this market has real teeth.
+It’s the ultimate deterrent and a reminder that regulation in this market has real teeth.

-Licensing & Compliance — Why It Matters
+6. Licensing & Compliance and Why It Matters

-For operators, a UKGC licence is the price of admission to one of the world’s most lucrative gambling markets.
+For online gaming operators, a UKGC licence is the price of admission to one of the world’s most lucrative markets.
 For players, it’s the single most reliable indicator that a site is trustworthy.
+Yet, this is just the short answer.
+The licence is a clear sign that the operator has passed checks on:

-Consumer Protection & Responsible Gambling
+7. Consumer Protection & Responsible Gambling

 This is where the UKGC has had the most visible impact on everyday players.
 Some of the key measures now in force include: